ilias-t/demystifying-the-internet-talk/readme.md

         <h3>CSS & JS Endow Style and Behavior to HTML</h3>
         <img src='imgs/web-technologies.png'/>
         <br>
         <figcaption>You can think of HTML CSS and JS as the three major parts of speech in human language: nouns, adjectives, and verbs.
 HTML is the noun as it is in charge of organizing content such as text, photos, and links into a file.
-CSS is the adjective as it is entirely concerned with the visualization of the content.
-JavaScript is the verb that endows the website with behavior, making the otherwise static page interactive.</figcaption>
+CSS is the adjective as it is concerned with the visualization of the content.
+Finally, JavaScript is the verb that endows the website with behavior, making the otherwise static page interactive.</figcaption>
     </figure>
 </details>